 Men’s Style Mission

-During this year’s SG Madness, I’ve taken to doing Instagram Live events (follow us!) each night, recapping the day’s winners and losers, and making predictions about the next day’s face-off’s.
-Something I’ve gotten better at doing is interrupting myself every few minutes to say, “If you’re just joining us, we’re talking about…” for those who jump into the stream after its start.
+Something I’ve gotten better at doing while streaming these missives is interrupting myself every few minutes to say, “If you’re just joining us, we’re talking about…” for those who jump into the stream after its start.

-Doing so can be a useful check-in for more than just live streams, as I discovered last weekend.
+Doing so can be a useful check-in for more than just live streams, as I discovered this past weekend.

 Trapped 40,000 feet somewhere above Michigan, I was feeling frustrated and stuck in a work project, and decided I’d (ahem) write my way out.